CVS / Amniocentesis test

 Explanation of results and genetic counseling 3,850 - 22,000 yen (tax included)

-*In addition to the above basic fees, fetal diagnosis: 41,800 yen (including tax) will be charged for those who have not yet undergone fetal diagnosis.In addition, other fees may be required, such as initial application fee: 3,080 yen (tax included) / without referral letter from attending physician: 5,500 yen (tax included) / SNPmicroarray test: 110,000 yen (tax included) / Exome Expanded test: 418,000 yen (tax included) / Special FISH test: 49,500 yen (tax included) / Medical Information Form: 8,800 yen (tax included) / Coordination with other facilities: from 5,500 yen (tax included)
+*In addition to the above basic fees, fetal diagnosis: 41,800 yen (including tax) will be charged for those who have not yet undergone fetal diagnosis.In addition, other fees may be required, such as initial application fee: 3,080 yen (tax included) / without referral letter from attending physician: 5,500 yen (tax included) / SNPmicroarray test: 110,000 yen (tax included) / Whole Exome Sequencing: 418,000 yen (tax included) / Special FISH test: 49,500 yen (tax included) / Medical Information Form: 8,800 yen (tax included) / Coordination with other facilities: from 5,500 yen (tax included)

 For both the CVS and the Amniocentesis test, mothers and fathers are required to come to the clinic together to explain the test results.
 If you are not able to come to the clinic together for the explanation of the results, you will not be able to take the test.